 The Office tracks civic engagement for students, faculty, and staff so that our Marlin Community can be recognized through the Presidential Volunteer Service Awards.
-While the Office's focus is working with faculty, it also works with students individually or student organizations to locate and participate in engagement in the community.
+The Office focus works with faculty, students individually, and student organizations to locate and participate in engagement in the community.
 Wesleyan Engaged is located in the Lighthouse, in Clarke Hall.